 In 2016, on the back of the success of the MDGs, 17 Sustainable Development Goals (SDGs), also known as ‘Global Goals’ have been introduced by the United Nation’s Development Programme which include new areas of development such as innovation, climate change, economic inequality, sustainable consumption, peace and justice, among other priorities.
 These goals, to be attained by 2013, have been adopted by the governments of some 170 countries (Griggs et al. 2013).

 In a broader sense, positive sustainability in the literature is seen as study of: the dynamic optimality, intergenerational neutrality and interlinkages between the economy and the environment which puts social equity within and between countries at the core of SD.
 Although SD has been a visionary paradigm over the last several decades for governments, civil society, and businesses around the world, the concept itself remains elusive across disciplines and its implementation has proven hard (Drexhage and Murphy 2010, Lélé 1991, Quiggin 1997, Tisdell 1988, 1993).
-It is largely agreed that SD necessitates the convergence between its three pillars: (1) economic development, (2) social equity and (3) environmental protection, and the differences and inconsistencies in conceptualizing it are rooted in perceiving the overlaps between them.
+It is largely agreed that SD necessitates the convergence between its three pillars: (1) economic development, (2) social equity and (3) environmental protection.
+The differences and inconsistencies in conceptualizing SD are rooted in perceiving the overlaps between them.

 For example, neoclassical economics typically evaluates policies based on their welfare outcome where welfare is sometimes equated with consumption (Safarzyńska 2013).
 Sustainability theories of neoclassic economics have been criticised by new and emerging disciplines in economics, environmental sustainability, and behavioural studies.
 For instance, sustainable consumption in neoclassical economics is built around the notion of market equilibrium, utility maximization and preferences which are inadequate to guide policy prescriptions in the presence of dynamic preferences, uncertainties and complex socio-economic interactions (Akerlof and Shiller 2010, van den Bergh and Kallis 2009, Binder and Witt 2011, Farmer and Foley 2009, Gowdy 2005, Ostrom 2008).